jacknohairwax/cth-repair-arxiv-labmt-project/README.md

 ## 9. Critical reflection

-This is the section the previous group's submission did not earn the marks for, and the section that does the most work here.
+This section explains the main interpretive limits of the measurement and defines what the results can and cannot support.

 ### 9.1 labMT is a general-English instrument used on technical prose